theolivenbaum/resin/README.md

 ##How to build your own full-text search in c#, yeah

+Here's some guidance I could have used when I started building search frameworks.
+Resin is the 4th or 5th iteration I've done.
+The codebase, it's pieces, get smaller and simpler each round.
+Use this to get some ideas from if you are into information retrieval.

-This is not about Lucene so much as it is a guide to follow if you want to build your own search in c#, or just something to get ideas from if you are into information retrieval.
-Yet to Google this article is very much about Lucene, so much so that querying it's enourmous index with the term "body:lucene" will render this document in it's results.
+To Google this article is very much about Lucene, so much so that querying it's enourmous index with the term "body:lucene" will render this document in it's results.
 One could argue that since Lucene is being brought up and very early to that this document certainly is about Lucene.
 Although I can buy into that notion I would still like to say that this will be mostly about how I built my own searcher-thingie that can index 1M english wikipedia articles in approximately 20 minutes and then respond to multi-criteria term-based queries towards that index ~~in the tens of milliseconds~~ under a millisecond.

 ##Why?

+You mean why build a search framework?
+Well,

 - You like Lucene and you're curious about the decisions behind the Lucene design and the reasons as to why it looks the way it does
 - You wonder why it's so damn fast